15 Pecan Health Benefits — These Naturally Sweet Nuts Are Good for So Much More Than A Sugary Indulgence

 They just might be the tastiest nut, with their natural sweetness and buttery richness.
 Especially when you find them fresh from a farm.

 One thing to keep in mind is that pecans are high in fat, even if most of it is healthy, so sticking to about 20 pecan halves per day is best.

-When you do find them for a good price — like in our Group Buys, which we offer in the Fall — it’s worth stocking up, because they have a long shelf life.
+When you do find them for a good price — like in our Group Buy, going on now! — it’s worth stocking up, because they have a long shelf life.
 And it’s always good to be able to add a special touch to your meals—whether for holidays or when you just need something extra to make your meals exciting.

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.